 With a country surrounded by water, it’s no wonder that the great Australian dream of house ownership can quickly extend to thoughts of a beach house.
 And with endless childhood memories of summers spent by the beach – swimming, sunbaking and playing sports – many of us are prone to imagine our future weekends and holidays lazing by the beach with family and friends.
-But while the dream has an enduring allure, it is wise to remember that planning the perfect coastal address requires slightly different thinking than when you are planning your suburban home.
+But while the dream has an enduring allure, it is wise to remember that planning the perfect coastal address requires slightly different thinking to a suburban home.

 Selecting the view

 If the Australian climate can be unforgiving, the coastal environment can be unrelenting.
-Strong winds, salt-air, moisture and the Australian sun make the cladding of beach houses one of its most important characteristics being the first line of defence.
-To avoid your home aging quickly, you can choose dense materials such as concrete or off-form concrete to help your home stand the test of time or opt for lighter weight materials specially designed to be corrosive-resistant.
-Additionally, materials specifically designed to weather and soften such as Silvertop Ash timber are perfect for fuss-free low-maintenance.
+Strong winds, salt-air, moisture and the Australian sun make the cladding of beach houses one of its most important characteristics being the first line of defense.
+To avoid your home ageing quickly, choose dense materials such as concrete or off-form concrete to help your home stand the test of time, or opt for lighter weight materials specially designed to be corrosive-resistant.
+Additionally, materials specifically designed to weather and soften such as silvertop ash timber are perfect for fuss-free low maintenance.
 These days, many new bonding techniques have been developed to render metals both light and durable, while giving you an enormous amount of choice when experimenting with different aesthetics.
-When in doubt look for products that are rated ‘marine grade’.
+When in doubt, look for products that are rated ‘marine grade’.

 Protected outdoor areas

 While protecting your house from the elements is important, so too is protecting yourself when you want to enjoy the outdoors.
-Planning a protected area outside for rest or play is therefore a great way to prevent blustery winds and the beating sun from driving you inside.
-To begin with, you can map the wind and sun conditions for your block, and then think of protective structures that will shield you from the elements.
-Often a north facing deck is a great way to use the house as protection.
+Planning a protected area outside for rest or play is a great way to prevent blustery winds and the beating sun from driving you inside.
+To begin with, map the wind and sun conditions for your block, and then think of protective structures that will shield you from the elements.
+Often a north-facing deck is a great way to use the house as protection.

 An outdoor shower